The Liquid Engines

 According to Malone, this engine had eighty regenerator tubes (believed to be situated to the right of the actual engine in the photograph, connected by the upper pipe) and two power cylinders.
 It appears to be a vertically-opposed engine with one cylinder above and one below the crosshead.

 In the bottom right corner the photograph is marked 'The Engineer', which was one of the foremost British engineering journals of the day.
 This suggests it was taken from an original article and one might hope that if the article was found a better reproduction might be obtained.
-The Museum Staff have searched diligently, but there appears to be no online archive of The Engineer for the relevant period.
-If any one has access to it a scan would be much appreciated.
+The Museum Staff are searching diligently, but so far without success.

 Left: Malone's small horizontal liquid engine: 1927